 - Repetitive movements, such as hand flapping, rocking, or tapping

-Atypical Autism in Children and Adults
+Atypical Autism in Adults

 Many adults, who grew up in a time when autism spectrum disorders were often misunderstood, may have developed very effective coping mechanisms on their own.
 However, if adults were significantly impaired enough to receive a diagnosis during early childhood, they may still display many of the same symptoms as adults.
 One study published in the Journal of Child Psychology and Psychiatry found that individuals who were diagnosed with atypical autism before the age of five still displayed marked social impairments as adults.
 There was no mention of the type of therapy used to treat these individuals in childhood.